Try Out Our NEW Disneyland Ticket Calculator!

 Yak & Yeti Local Food Cafes – Asia | Quick Service Restaurant

 Wanting a quick meal before heading on to your next adventure?
 Consider a stop at Yak & Yeti Local Food Cafes.
 This Yak and Yeti quick service restaurant offers breakfast, lunch, and dinner, along with a ton of seating.
-Breakfast options are pretty standard, while lunch and dinner are Asian-inspired (re: Americanized) cuisine like Sweet-and-Sour Tempura Shrimp, Honey Chicken, and Korean Fried Chicken Sandwich
+Breakfast options are pretty standard, while lunch and dinner are Asian-inspired (re: Americanized) cuisine like Sweet-and-Sour Tempura Shrimp, Honey Sesame Chicken, and Korean Fried Chicken Sandwich

 Yak & Yeti Restaurant – Asia | Table Service Restaurant